choochootrain/99-haskell-problems/README.md

 70C.
 Count the nodes of a multiway tree.
 70. Define the syntax of the string and write a predicate tree(String,Tree) to construct the Tree when the String is given.
 Make your predicate work in both directions.
 71. Determine the internal path length of a tree.
 We define the internal path length of a multiway tree as the total sum of the path lengths from the root to all nodes of the tree.
 By this definition, tree5 has an internal path length of 9.
+72. Construct the bottom-up order sequence of the tree nodes.